Kayli/price-monitor/README.md

 Price Monitor is a Python-based tool designed to track and monitor product prices from various e-commerce websites.
 The application allows users to receive alerts whenever the price of an item drops below a specified threshold, making it an ideal solution for users looking to save money on online purchases.

+## Warning

+This is a code for a time-boxed implementation of a take-at-home test project!

 ## Features